 In 2005, the state of the art Thomas Condon Paleontology Center opened to the public.
 Named after the prominent 19th-century Oregon scientist who first recognized the significance of the fossil beds and did the first scientific collection and study of specimens, the 11,000 square foot center greatly improved the monument's ability to serve both the public and the scientific community.
-Performing a dual purpose, the Thomas Condon Paleontology and Visitor Center is dedicated to the study and public understanding of the paleontological resources of the John Day region.
+Performing a dual purpose, the Thomas Condon Paleontology Center is dedicated to the study and public understanding of the paleontological resources of the John Day region.
 Colorful murals, fossil displays, and a fishbowl paleontology laboratory are some of the main features for visitors to enjoy.

 What can you do at the Center?